• Home

 Directions:

-1. Add 1 tablespoon chicken broth, onions, celery, and garlic to a large soup pot.
+1. Add the olive oil, onions, celery, and garlic to a large soup pot.
 Toss to coat.
 Add turkey and cook over a medium flame until turkey is cooked through.

-2. Add carrots, cabbage, diced tomatoes, the rest of the broth, and spices to the turkey mixture.
-Cook over medium-high flame until it reaches a boil.
+2. Add the carrots, cabbage, diced tomatoes, the broth, and the spices to the turkey mixture.
+Cook over medium-high heat until it reaches a boil.

-3. Once it begins to boil, reduce flame and simmer until the cabbage wilts and carrots are tender, approximately 5 minutes.
+3. Once it begins to boil, reduce the heat and simmer until the cabbage wilts and carrots are tender, approximately 5 minutes.

 Printable Recipe for Cabbage Roll Soup with Ground Turkey